Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Oktober 2024 10.30.22 UTC
+- WIB: Kamis, 3 Oktober 2024 11.31.20 UTC
-- WITA: Kamis, 3 Oktober 2024 11.30.22 UTC
+- WITA: Kamis, 3 Oktober 2024 12.31.20 UTC
-- WIT: Kamis, 3 Oktober 2024 12.30.22 UTC
+- WIT: Kamis, 3 Oktober 2024 13.31.20 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: nature
+Kategori: technology